 Simples Steps to Longer Lasting Hair Dye

 - Boil 2 cups of water and shut off before shampooing hair (so it will cool!
 Do not use boiling water!
 Warm is great!)

 - Get your Mix Ready!
 Prepare and mix dry powders (she mixed mahogany with a small amount of burgundy)

--wash with 1 cup of apple cider vinegar and let sit for 3 min, then rinse with water.
+- Rinse with 1 cup of apple cider vinegar and let sit for 3 min, then rinse with water.
 You are now ready to mix and apply the henna hair dye.

-- Use hair dye application brush to apply and let sit for 1 hour
+- Use hair dye application brush to apply and let sit for 1 hour, to 1.5 hours

 - Do not wash my hair for 2 days after (do not wait longer).
 This helps the darker pigment set and my hair oils to further recoup.

 This method will help the hair color penetrate the hair shaft and is easy to apply.
 You can apply the henna to damp wet hair or dry hair.
 Shampooing your hair before the apple vinegar helps the vinegar do its job and you will not smell it a long time.
 This also works on treated hair (that has been treated with chemicals, perms or straighteners).